Nema23Motor logoNema23Motor

 SignalWhat changed (date)Buyer decision impact

-Grid supply-chain capacity determinationDocument 2026-08013 (2026-04-23) cites long lead times and import dependenceTreat lead-time volatility as an active risk for motion projects.
+Federal supply-chain capacity warningFR Doc 2026-08013 (published 2026-04-23) states long lead times and import dependenceTreat delivery volatility as an active motion-project risk, not a passive assumption.

 OSHA citation trend checkpointTop-cited standards page updated on 2026-04-15Reinforce guarding and electrical-risk checks during integration sign-off.